Navigation Path: Home > Research > Arizona HB2809 — Post‑Quantum Cybersecurity Requirements & Statewide Readiness (2026)

 Post-Quantum Cryptography (PQC) Modernization Series — 2025–2026

 Arizona’s transition to post‑quantum cryptography requires clear governance, statutory alignment, and sector‑ready implementation guidance.
-As part of SDSUG’s Governance, Policy & Institutional Resilience domain, the Post-Quantum Cryptography (PQC) Modernization Series (2025–2026) provides a structured, practitioner‑driven framework for interpreting federal mandates, integrating statewide requirements, and preparing Arizona’s public‑ and private‑sector institutions for cryptographic modernization at scale.
-These reports translate national expectations into actionable state‑level pathways, ensuring that Arizona’s agencies, critical‑infrastructure operators, and governance bodies can move decisively as PQC standards evolve.
+As part of the Sonoran Desert Security (SDSUG) Governance, Policy & Institutional Resilience domain, the Post-Quantum Cryptography (PQC) Modernization Series (2025–2026) provides a structured, practitioner‑driven framework for interpreting federal mandates, integrating statewide requirements, and preparing Arizona’s public and private sector institutions for cryptographic modernization at scale.
+These reports translate national expectations into actionable state‑level pathways, ensuring that Arizona’s agencies, critical infrastructure operators, and governance bodies can move decisively as PQC standards evolve.

 Abstract